Helicoverpa punctigera: Agricultural impact

-Pest Control Measures
+Control measures

 Pheromone traps

 Various pest control measures have been implemented.
 Including the use of pheromone traps.
 Pheromone traps use synthetic pheromone lures (similar to the sex pheromones that females emit while mating) to lure the male punctigera into the trap.
 In addition to trapping the adult H. punctigera, pheromone traps are often used to monitor the activity of and predict the infestation rate of H. punctigera and other moths.

 Genetically Modified Crops

-Unlike the closely related H. armigera, H. punctigera has not developed any resistance to majority of the chemical control measures created .Genetically modified Cotton plants such as the Bollgard II® and the Bollarrd 3® are genetically modified plants that are used to deal with the H. punctigera larvae.
+Unlike the closely related H. armigera, H. punctigera has not developed any resistance to majority of the chemical control measures created.
+Genetically modified Cotton plants such as the Bollgard II® and the Bollarrd 3® are genetically modified plants that are used to deal with the H. punctigera larvae.
 These genetically modified plants produce their own Bacillus thuringiensis toxin that are toxic to the H. punctigera larvae.

 Insecticides

 Research has shown that at the different instar (stages of development) stages of the H. punctigera, various insecticides have different levels of effectiveness with significant differences being observed through the various instar stages.
 (Source) Endosulfan used to be one of the components used in H. punctigera insecticides before its ban in 2011.
 In addition to chemical pesticides, various Biopesticides have been created to manage H. punctigera in vegetation and field crops.

 A particularly effective biopesticide is nucleopolyhedrovirus (NPV) which is a disease that will attack the H. punctigera larvae.
-While larger doses and more time is required to kill the larvae at the later instar stages, the NPV biopesticide typically kills the larvae between 4 to 7 days.
+While larger doses and more time is required to kill the larvae at the later instar stages, the NPV biopesticide typically kills the larvae between 4 and 7 days.
 The climate in which this it is used impacts the time taken for NPV to be take effect.
 Where in cooler climates, it can take up to 10 days to kill the H. punctigera larvae.

-Predators, Parasitoids and Pathogens
+Predators, parasitoids and pathogens

-Spiders and Predatory insects including various species of ants, predatory beetles, predatory bugs and lacewings often feed on the H. punctigera genus of moth.
-While a proportion of the H. punctigera predators do not specifically prey on the H. punctigera, certain predators’ prey on specific life stages of the H. punctigera (e.g., larvae).
+Spiders and predatory insects including various species of ants, predatory beetles, predatory bugs and lacewings often feed on the H. punctigera genus of moth.
+While a proportion of the H. punctigera predators do not specifically prey on the H. punctigera, certain predators' prey on specific life stages of the H. punctigera (e.g., larvae).

 Various parasitoids attack the H. punctigera at various life stages.
 These parasitoids slowly kill their host by feeding off its nutrients effectively slowing the rate of larvae feeding resulting in lower rate of crop damage.
 Parasitoids that attack the H. punctigera include the Trichogramma and Ichneumon genera of wasps and Cacelia genus of flies.

-Wasp Parasitoids spread ascovirus to larvae staged H. punctigera stunning their growth.
+Wasp parasitoids spread ascovirus to larval H. punctigera stunting their growth.
 Other natural occurring diseases that kill the Helicoverpa larvae include fungal pathogens, Nuclear Polyhedrosis Virus (NPV) and Bacillus thuringiensis which creates proteins that are toxic to the larvae when consumed.
 Some genetically modified bacterial pathogens are used in commercial biopesticides.
 A popularly used pathogen is Bacillus thuringiensis (Bt) which mainly kills larval Lepidopterans when consumed.
 It is used in pesticides and when genetically modifying cotton plants.